Centimeters to Kilometers Converter

 How to Convert Centimeters to Kilometers

-To convert a centimeter measurement to a kilometer measurement, divide the length by the conversion ratio.
-One kilometer is equal to 100,000 centimeters, so use this simple formula to convert:
+Since one kilometer is equal to 100,000 centimeters, you can use this simple formula to convert:

-The length in kilometers is equal to the centimeters divided by 100,000.
+The length in kilometers is equal to the length in centimeters divided by 100,000.

 Centimeters and kilometers are both units used to measure length.
 Keep reading to learn more about each unit of measure.

 The centimeter, or centimetre, is a multiple of the meter, which is the SI base unit for length.
-In the metric system, "centi" is the prefix for 10-2.
-Centimeters can be abbreviated as cm, for example 1 centimeter can be written as 1 cm.
+In the metric system, "centi" is the prefix for hundredths, or 10-2.
+Centimeters can be abbreviated as cm; for example, 1 centimeter can be written as 1 cm.

 Metric rulers typically have 30 cm, which are represented by 30 large tick marks.
-To get a rough idea of the actual length of a centimeter, a standard pencil is just about 1cm thick.
+To get a rough idea of the actual length of a centimeter, a standard number 2 pencil is just about 1 cm thick.

 Centimeter to Kilometer Conversion Table